terryc129/shopping-cart/README.md

 ##reducers
-- redux reducers which are responsible for the takeing the currnet store state and return the next state
+- redux reducers which are responsible for taking the currnet store state and return the next state